hitchtest/hitch/docs/howto/parameterize_test_cases.rst

 ==============================================

-Test case parameterization is a way of taking an existing test case and tweaking it to run multiple times, each in a slightly different way.
+Test case parameterization is a way of taking an existing test case and tweaking it to run multiple times, each in a slightly different way with just a couple of lines.

 For example: